 Many people with gallstones or a diseased gallbladder have surgery to remove it.
 Both procedures are performed using general anesthesia.
 After gallstones or the gallbladder have been removed, the incision(s) is closed with absorbable stitches, surgical tape, or glue.
 There are two procedures that can be performed depending on the situation:

 - Laparoscopic Cholecystectomy: Laparoscopic Cholecystectomy is the most common procedure for removal of gallstones or the gallbladder.
-During this procedure, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, or Dr. Long B. Nguyen, will make four small incisions in the abdomen where instruments, a light, and a camera are used to view the inside of the body on a video monitor.
+During this procedure, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, or Dr. Long B. Nguyen, will make four small incisions in the abdomen where instruments, a light, and a camera are used to view the inside of the body on a video monitor.
 If Gallstones are in the bile ducts, Therapeutic ERCP may be used to find and remove them before or during gallbladder surgery.

 - Open Cholecystectomy: The decision to perform open cholecystectomy is made either before or during the actual operation and strictly based on patient safety.
 Open cholecystectomy requires a five to seven-inch incision in the abdomen to remove the gallbladder.